 - Ventricular fibrillation, when the muscle fibers of the lower chambers of the heart contract in a fast, uncoordinated manner.

-- Sudden cardiac death caused by arrhythmias.
+- Sudden cardiac arrest caused by arrhythmias.

 How does an ICD work?